Prometheus Exporter

 The Prometheus Exporter is a component that collects metrics from the operating system and databases and provides them in a format that Prometheus understands.
 The exporter helps monitor the state of database clusters, server load, and other important real-time information.

-Exporter access details are available in the cluster control panel under the Dashboard section.
+Exporter access details are available on the cluster page in the Dashboard tab.

 When using public exporters, access to metrics requires basic authentication.